 October 2011 | Full Issue in PDF Format

-The FDA is moving to streamline enforcement and recalls to avoid delays and increase transparency, FDA officials say.
+The FDA is moving to streamline enforcement and recalls to avoid delays and increase transparency, officials from the Office of Regulatory Affairs say.

-FDA inspectors continue to see systemic GMP problems in their overseas inspections, and greater device- and drugmaker oversight of foreign partners — such as on-site compliance officers — may be warranted, FDA officials say.
+FDA inspectors continue to see systemic GMP problems in their overseas inspections, and greater drugmaker oversight of foreign partners — such as on-site compliance officers — may be warranted, FDA officials say.

 ePublishing :: CMS, Hosting & Web Development | © Copyright by FDAnewsAll rights reserved.
 Do not duplicate or redistribute in any form.